Regional Growth Director Europe

 28 Apr 2021

-Mobile games have gone a long way from value added services to the giant industry it is today.
+Mobile games industry has gone a long way from value added services to the giant it is today.
 Barely touching the 12-billion-dollar mark in 2012, in 2021, mobile gaming is projected to hit 100 billion in revenue.
 The size of the gaming market means that it is now game on for telecom operators.
 Missing to rethink partnership with the gaming industry means wasting the chance to use this rapidly growing market for diversifying their business.

 With their flat-rate performance in the last ten years, PC and console games are still 20+ billion industries and far from insignificant.
 But mobile gaming has grown tremendously and now accounts for a whopping 74 per cent of total consumer spend on mobile apps.
 It went from an industry trailing behind the term VAS services to a huge game-changer in consumer behaviour and revenue generation.

 At the same time, Telecom operators’ core revenue streams are flagging: the markets are saturated, the prices for the core services stagnating with the introduction of flat rates, and the relationship with their user base growing colder.